WorkingEdge/MS3_GMResource/README.md

 - [Appendix](#appendix)

 # Scenario Outline / Strategy
-This is the (fictional) scenario for which the site exists:

 Although the practice of restoring land with the use of certain crops is as old as the history of farming, it is a practice around which there is renewed interest, especially in the area of organic or regenerative farming and among small scale producers and homesteaders.
 The primary purpose of the site is to provide a dedicated online space for interested growers to share thoughts and experiences of using different green manure crops.
 Growers who have some interesting facts to relate can do so in an informal yet factual way and the information they provide is laid out in a consistent and easy to follow format.

-In parallel with this goal, the site is hosted by a fictinoal seed company:
+In parallel with this goal, the site is hosted by a fictional seed company:

 **MS3 Seeds** is a niche supplier of seeds, specialising in <a href="https://en.wikipedia.org/wiki/Green_manure" target="_blank">green manures</a>.
 It has set up this site to do the following:
 * Generate awareness for their company among the relevant community of growers